Humane-Documentation/Spree/business_logic/geography.md

 * Can be zone members but can also on its own determine tax rates and shipping methods available

 ### [State](../models/State.md) (model)
+Used to scope address slightly more than country for when a country have states with differing taxes, shipping methods, etc.

 ### [Zone](../models/Zone.md) (model)